About Ahead Sheep™

 Harmony Wheel Tool

 Harmonies typically involve two to four colors.
-This tool also includes the "Pentadic" harmony, which involves five colors.
+This tool also includes the "Pentadic" and "Hexadic" harmonies, which involve five and six colors respectively.
 Starting from the top and moving clockwise:

 • Complementary: Two colors positioned opposite each other.